How can you cut the cost of art supplies?

 Turns out that I’m a better painter than I ever was a potter!

 Big art stores often issue gift cards which you can buy at a discount.
-I use Zeek to keep my eyes peeled for these, and I recently found some from Cass Art.
-If you use my referral code 2VYW7WVC you’ll get an extra £5 towards your spending via Zeek, and so will I.
+I use gift card marketplaces to keep my eyes peeled for these.

 But having said that…